ACCESS-NRI/access-hive.org.au/docs/community_resources/external_resources.md

 # External Resources

-ACCESS-NRI is a constantly growing community.
-There are many tutorials, references, articles, projects and tools, related to ACCESS-NRI and its documentation hub, ACCESS-Hive.
+ACCESS-NRI is a constantly growing community!
+There are external tutorials, references, articles, projects and tools, related to ACCESS-NRI and its documentation hub, ACCESS-Hive.

-Here's a list of interesting articles and links, constantly updated as relevant resources are found:
+Here's a list of interesting articles and links, constantly updated as relevant external resources are found:

 <div class="card-container">
     <a href="https://www.climatechange.ai" target="_blank" class="horizontal-card">